Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 Do books like yours show up easily?

-Where would YOUR book appear?
+Where does YOUR book appear?

 3. Create One “Bridge” Piece of Content